 If your water kefir grains do not appear to be active, you may simply need mineral supplementation or a different sugar and water combination.
 Please contact Customer Support for assistance in making adjustments.

 Choosing a Sugar for Making Water Kefir

 Choosing a Water Source for Making Water Kefir

-On the other hand, distilled water, reverse osmosis water and water which has been filtered through a activated carbon filter (such as a Britta or Pur filter) often have extremely low or non-existent mineral levels.
-If using one of these types of water, it is a good idea to either use a high mineral sugar (see above) or add minerals to your water.
+On the other hand, distilled water, reverse osmosis water and water which has been filtered through an activated carbon filter (such as a Britta or Pur) often have extremely low or non-existent mineral levels.
+If using one of these types of water, and your water kefir grains seem sluggish or inactive, it may help to either use a high mineral sugar (see above) or add a mineral supplement to your water.

 Some options for adding minerals include:

-Click here for more information on choosing the right water for your water kefir.
+Click here for more information on Choosing the Right Water for Culturing.